 A driver's licence is also useful.

-- Lincoln University (Telford campus) website - information on Certificate in Wool Technology (Level 4)
+- Southern Institute of Technology website - information about the New Zealand Certificate in Wool Technology (Level 4)

-No specific secondary education is required for this job, but NCEA Level 2 is recommended.
+No specific secondary education is required for this job, but agricultural and horticultural science to at least NCEA Level 2 is useful.

 Wool classers need to be: